ephraimd/JLogger/README.md

 # JLogger
-An attempt at creating a pretty simple logger utility in Java.
+An attempt at creating a pretty simple but blazing fast logger utility in Java.
 An attempt though

 ### Code
 ```java